In January 2019 Glynn Carter, Jon Naylor and I spent two weeks climbing on Mt Kenya. Part 1 can be found here. Here's Part 2...

 Lying alone in the tent I wasn’t sure if I was up to it.
 Were we going to fare any better?
 I tried to distract myself by repeatedly packing and unpacking my rucksac.
 Over the years I’ve found myself doing this more and more often.
 Part of this is forgetfulness, but just as importantly, there is a growing fear of leaving something important behind.
 I’ve simply forgotten too many harnesses, helmets and racks to have any confidence in my packing!

 Along with the many failures on the South East Face, the route has also had its fair share of tragedies.
 This had led to the building of not one, but two, rescue shelters along the way.
 The first is Baillie’s Bivvy, a small aluminium shelter hammered into a rocky alcove on the south ridge.
 Unfortunately, some time ago the door was lost and there had been reports of considerable amounts of snow building up inside.
-Guidebooks and local knowledge had warned us that Baillie’s would provide little shelter and shouldn't be relied upon.
+Guidebooks and local knowledge had warned us that Baillie’s would provide us with little shelter and shouldn't be relied upon.

 Baillie's Bivvy - Situated on the south ridge approximately half way up the route.
 Despite reports that it was often banked out with snow, we found the bivvy to be dry albeit a little cramped!